2019 Orchard Towers murder: Additional charges against Tan Sen Yang

+After this, Tan spent another two years in remand before his trial occurred.

-Sentences of the first six accused
+Sentencing of the seven accused

+For a period of more than four years, the seven accused were taken to court between March 2020 and April 2024 for the charges preferred against them over the Orchard Towers incident.

 Joel Tan and Ang Da Yuan

 In their trial, the first two members - 26-year-old Joel Tan Yun Sheng and 26-year-old Ang Da Yuan - pleaded guilty to lower charges of voluntarily causing hurt to the victim.
 Additionally, Ang also pleaded guilty to consorting with a person possessing an offensive weapon.
 As a result, on 4 March 2020, Joel Tan was sentenced to four weeks' imprisonment, while Ang was sentenced to eight months' imprisonment and six strokes of the cane.

 The district court also took into consideration the decision by Joel Tan to convince the other members to surrender to the police, which was argued by Tan's lawyer Josephus Tan.
-Ang's lawyers - Anil Sandhu and Mohamed Arshad - also submitted that their client was remorseful of causing the death of Satheesh on that fateful day, and Ang stated he want to repent for what he did and take good care of his family after his release.
+Ang's lawyers - Anil Sandhu and Mohamed Arshad - also submitted that their client was remorseful of causing the death of Satheesh, and Ang stated he want to repent for what he did and take good care of his family after his release.